 If you've taken the time to protect your data using BitLocker To Go, you might want to understand the options you have for managing your encrypted USB memory stick or flash drive.
 Basic usage includes nothing more than entering your password, but you need to know more for special circumstances.
 Perhaps you want to change the password, add a smart card as a second unlock method, or reprint your recovery key to ensure you can unlock your drive no matter what happens.
 Whatever your reasons, BitLocker provides a series of options for managing your drive that make the job simple.

-When you install Windows 10 or set it up for the first time, the operating system invites you to configure and use a Microsoft account.
+When you install Windows 10 or set it up for the first time, the operating system invites you to create a Microsoft account.
 However, during the setup process, you only get to configure one Microsoft account.
 What if you need to use more than one Microsoft account on your Windows 10 PC?
-What if you want to create a new user account on your PC, using a Microsoft account?
-If you want to add a Microsoft account to your Windows 10 computer or device, here’s how it is done:
+What if you want to create another all-new user account on your PC, using a Microsoft account?
+If this is what you want, here's how to add a Microsoft account to Windows 10:

 BitLocker To Go is useful when you want to protect the data on your removable drives (USB memory sticks, external hard disks, etc.).
 Though it can be helpful, it may not appeal to all users, because it asks you for a password each time you want to use the encrypted drive.
 If you have encrypted a flash drive, an external hard disk, or another removable drive with BitLocker To Go, and you decide to return the drive to its normal state so that you can use it without typing the unlock password, you have to decrypt it and disable BitLocker To Go.